thibmeu/http-message-signatures-directory/draft-meunier-http-message-signatures-directory.md

 `application/http-message-signatures-directory+json`.
 The content MAY be base64 encoded as per {{BASE64}}.

-Multiple `Signature-Agent` header fields MAY be present in a request.
-Processors SHOULD use the first valid URI that provides a valid key directory.
+If dictonary values are not a valid URI-reference, the entire header field MAY be ignored.

 # Security Considerations {#security}